thvphuc246/PlacesOfInterests/README.md

-# MaaSGlobalTest-SimpleMapApp
+# Simple Map Application
-A simple Android application to *fetch the current location* of the device and *get nearby articles* resourced from Wikipedia
+A simple Android application to *fetch the current location* of the device and *get nearby articles* resourced from Wikipedia.

+This is the submission for the Android Developer programming exercise of MaaS Global Oy

 ## Features
 - Show nearby articles on the map as a point of interest (POI)